If you are looking to go stargazing in PA, there is no better place to head than Cherry Springs State Park in Potter County, Pennsylvania.

 During the daylight hours, there is very little to do at Cherry Springs State Park.
 In fact, there is only a single, one-mile interpretive trail in the entire park.

-That being said, there are many great things to do in the Pennsylvania Wilds near Cherry Springs State Park during the daytime.
+That being said, there are many great things to do in the Pennsylvania Wilds nearby during the daytime, including some great hiking trails near Cherry Springs State Park.

 If you are looking to go hiking, there are many great spots to check out in the Pennsylvania Grand Canyon east of Cherry Springs State Park.